 Asia Miles redemption rates are generally cheaper than Qantas Frequent Flyer and have most of the same partners, as they are part of the same oneworld alliance.

-For example, a Business Class seat on the seasonal Qantas Perth to Auckland route will set you back 80,000 Asia Miles return, whereas you would have to pay 100,000 Qantas Points for the same privilege.
+For example, a Business Class seat on the Qantas Perth to Auckland (via Sydney) route will set you back 100,000 Asia Miles return, whereas you would have to pay 144,000 Qantas Points for the same privilege.

 Cathay Pacific has an extensive network from Australia, with about ten daily flights in total from six cities: Sydney, Melbourne, Brisbane, Perth, Adelaide and Cairns.